giusgal/devops-e4l/README.md

     - Create and register GitLab runners (docker and shell runners for both projects)
     - Revoke generated tokens for security reasons

-If these step succeeded, you can **skip** the next one and go directly to the `Scenarios` paragraph.
+If these step succeeded, you can **skip** the next paragraph (partially automated provisioning) and go directly to the `Scenarios` paragraph.

 ## Create DevOps environment (Partially automated - optional)